Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Evaluation

 \minihead{Number of training examples} To understand how the number of training examples affects the performance of \sn, we used 1,000, 2,000, 3,000, 4,000, and 5,000 training examples.
 We measured performance on aggregation and limit queries on the \texttt{night-street} dataset.
 As shown in Figure~\ref{fig:eval-nb-train}, the performance of \sn does not significantly change with the number of training examples. \sn outperforms baselines across all settings we consider.

-\minihead{Embedding size} To understand how the embedding size affects \sn's performance, we varied the embedding size and measured performance on aggregation and limit queries on the \texttt{night-street} dataset.
+\minihead{Embedding size} To understand how the embedding size affects performance, we varied the embedding size and measured performance on aggregation and limit queries on the \texttt{night-street} dataset.
 We used embedding sizes of 32, 64, 128, 256, and 512.
 We show results in Figure~\ref{fig:eval-embed-size}.
-As shown, aggregation performance does not substantially change with the embedding size.
-However, the performance of \supg precision target queries does vary with the embedding size.
-We hypothesize the difference primarily comes from downstream query processing procedures.
-For aggregation queries, only the correlation of the proxy and target DNN affects performance.
-In contrast, the calibration affects the performance of \supg queries.
-As the embedding size decreases, we hypothesize that the aggregate correlation remains approximately constant, but the calibration may change.
-We defer further investigation to future work.
+As shown, \sn outperforms per-query proxies across a range of embedding sizes for aggregation and limit queries.